Classifying theory for simplicial parametrized groups: Proof of the main result

 and we have just seen that there is a surjection

 Consider the set $[1,\overline{W} |G|]$.
 Earlier we have recalled how this is shown in \cite{Jardine3} to be isomorphic to the \v{C}ech cohomology set $\check{H}^1(B,|G|)$.
 Since $G_n$ is fiberwise contractible for all $n\geq 0$, $G$ is good and the constant simplicial object $B$ is good, it follows that $|G|$ is fiberwise contractible.
-Hence every principal $|G|$ bundle on the paracompact space $B$ is trivial and so $[1,\overline{W}|G|]$ is trivial.
-Therefore $[1,\overline{W} |\Dec\, G| ]$ is trivial.
-Since the map~\eqref{surjection} is surjective it follows that $[1,\overline{W} G]$ is trivial as required. \end{proof}
+We claim that every principal $|G|$ bundle on the paracompact space $B$ is trivial and so $[1,\overline{W}|G|]$ is trivial.
+It then follows that $[1,\overline{W} |\Dec\, G| ]$ is trivial; since the map~\eqref{surjection} is surjective it follows that $[1,\overline{W} G]$ is trivial as required.
+It remains to prove the claim.
+It is enough to prove that any principal $|G|$-bundle $P$ on $B$ has a section under the hypotheses above.
+Since $|G|$ is fiberwise contractible, it follows that $P\to B$ is locally a fiber homotopy equivalence.
+Since $B$ is paracompact, it follows that $P\to B$ is a fiber homotopy equivalence, and hence has a section (see Corollary 3.2 of \cite{Dold}; the fact that Dold works in $\Top$ rather than $\cK$ presents no difficulty). \end{proof}